RUSSIAN INTERPRETING GUIDE

 YOU NEED A BREAK, SO DOES THE INTERPRETER

-RUSSIAN INTERPRETING IS NOT RUSSIAN TRANSLATION
+INTERPRETING IS DIFFERENT FROM TRANSLATION

 Very often at the event it is necessary to read out a written document or quotation.
 When text is read aloud, it is particularly difficult to deal with.
 This is because the structure of written text is different from speech and it is packed with information.
 Moreover, when reading we normally speak faster, as no time is required for composing what we say.
 It is important to take that into account, pause more often and where possible provide a copy of the document to the interpreter.